bhesmans/tracebox_BUP/README.md

 	                              Default is none. -o list for a list of available options.
-	  -O file                     Use file to dump the sent and received packets
+	  -O file                     Use file to dump the sent and received packets -p port                     Specify the destination port to use when generating probes.
+Default is 80.

 Output example: